aleksibovellan/AI-image-recognition-for-Finnish-trees/README.md

 # INCLUDED FILES AND FOLDERS:

 - "ai-image-preprocessing.py" - This Python script pre-processes your own original image files of Finnish trees, so that they will work with the training algorithm.
 It expects a folder "trees" in the same directory, which has subfolders for each Finnish tree name.
 Then add your own pictures of trees into their relevant subfolders.
-Those original image files should be in JPG, JPEG, or PNG formats, and preferably in RGB color space or something similarily simple as that - otherwise the pre-processing script might skip some files if they are in a too large and complicated color space.
+Those original image files should be in JPG, JPEG, or PNG formats, and preferably in RGB color space or something similarly simple as that - otherwise the pre-processing script might skip some files if they are in a too large and complicated color space.
 When finished, the pre-processing script finally creates a new folder "processed_trees", which will house all the new processed image files.

 - "ai-image-training.py" - This is the Python script for the automated training process after image pre-processing is already done.
 The training results are stored in a new file "tree_species_model.pth".